 The Juilliard School Crisis Management Team

 The Crisis Management Team will determine if an emergency exists and will initiate emergency response procedures or a timely warning notification to the community.
-The members of the crisis management team include the President, Vice President of Finance and Chief Operating Officer, and Vice President for Facilities Management, and Vice President for Enrollment Management and Student Development.
+The members of the crisis management team include the President, Vice President for Administration and General Counsel, Vice President for Facilities Management, and Vice President for Enrollment Management and Student Development.

 Campus Crime & Safety Alerts

 Campus Crime & Safety Alerts are provided to give students, faculty, and staff timely notification about certain crimes in and around our community that may present a threat to the campus community and to heighten safety awareness.
 These alerts may also be issued to community as needed and may be issued by the Vice President for Facilities Management, Dean of Student Affairs, or Assistant Dean for Student Affairs.